-- 695 Ice Sheet saddle that connected the Keewatin and Québec-Labrador domes (Gregoire et al., 2012).
-High carbonate concentrations and low δ^{18} O in sediments indicate consistent high discharge, even between these events, from the start of the Noble Inlet Advance at 9.7 ka until ~8.0 ka (Jennings et al., 2015). - After 8.2 ka, Hudson Bay continued to receive a smaller meltwater input from the ablating remnant Laurentide ice caps (Carlson et al., 2008) that included one last ~200-year period period of enhanced discharge ~7.55-7.35 ka that appears in the δ^{18} O record of Jennings et al. (2015).
-The total volume of the 7.5-6.8 ka final ablation of the Laurentide Ice Sheet - comprising the Keewatin, Québec-Labrador, and Baffin Island-Foxe ice domes - could have been up to 5 meters sea-level equivalent (SLE) (Carlson et al., 2007b; Jennings et al., 2015).
-Much of this melt would have flowed - into Hudson Bay, but would not have been significant: the maximum estimate (5 m SLE and all melt entering Hudson Bay) results in an average discharge enhancement of 82 m3 s-1, which is small compared to the 30,900 m3 s-1 total modern discharge (Table 1).
-Therefore, background melt outside of the δ18O excursion does not appear as a time of enhanced discharge on Figs. 11-16.
-Following final Laurentide Ice Sheet collapse, isostatic rebound with a time-averaged uplift rate of 1.3 cm yr-1 (Lavoie et al., 2012) caused Hudson Bay to shrink to its modern size. - The main period of post-LGM high discharge down the Mackenzie River started ~ 15.6 ka with the retreat of the Mackenzie Lobe of the Laurentide Ice Sheet and associated meltwater production (Duk-Rodkin et al., 1994; Lemmen et al., 1994).
-Meltwater inputs increased at 13.6 ± 0.2 ka (Smith, 1994), when glacial Lake McConnell formed in the Great Bear Lake Basin.
-Lake McConnell catas- - trophically flooded towards the Mackenzie River between ~13.6 and ~13.3 ka, possibly again at ~13.3 ka, and at ~13.1 ka.
-At ~13.1 ka, ice retreat rerouted Glacial Lake Peace, which formerly drained into the Missouri River (and hence, the Mississippi), towards the Mackenzie, significantly increasing the drainage area of the latter.
-At 12.18 \pm 0.48 ka, strandlines of Glacial Lake Agassiz indicate that it, too, started to flow to the north (Breckenridge, 2015).
-This age range is consistent - 720 with the 13.0±0.2 to 11.7±0.1 bounds on the age of gravel deposits that overlie a regional erosion surface on the Mackenzie River delta, presumably the result of a large flood associated with drainage rearrangement (Murton et al., 2010; Carlson and Clark, 2012).
-It also postdates the youngest dated material from Glacial Lake Mackenzie (13.0±0.3 ka), which drained when The Ramparts the largest bedrock gorge in the Mackenzie River incised (Mackay and Mathews, 1973).
-This incision - may be related to drainage rerouting that increased inflow into Glacial Lake Mackenzie and caused it to overtop the bedrock sill that dammed it to the north.
-Enigmatically, low- δ^{18} O meltwater inputs to the Beaufort Sea cease ~12.4 ka (Keigwin et al., 2016), which is within error of or predates terrestrial evidence of meltwater routing towards the Mackenzie (Murton et al., 2010; Breckenridge,
+- comprising the Keewatin, Québec-Labrador, and Baffin Island-Foxe ice domes - could have been up to 5 m sealevel equivalent (SLE) (Carlson et al., 2007b; Jennings et al., 2015).
+Much of this melt would have flowed into Hudson Bay, but would not have been significant: the maximum estimate (5 m SLE and all melt entering Hudson Bay) results in an average discharge enhancement of $82 \text{ m}^3 \text{ s}^{-1}$ , which is small compared to the 30 900 m s-1 total modern discharge (Table 1).
+Therefore, background melt outside of the $\delta^{18}$ O excursion does not appear as a time of enhanced discharge in Figs. 11-16.
+Following final Laurentide Ice Sheet collapse, isostatic rebound with a time-averaged uplift rate of 1.3 cm yr-1 (Lavoie et al., 2012) caused Hudson Bay to shrink to its modern size.

+The main period of post-LGM high discharge down the Mackenzie River started $\sim$ 15.6 ka with the retreat of the

+Mackenzie Lobe of the Laurentide Ice Sheet and associated meltwater production (Duk-Rodkin et al., 1994; Lemmen et al., 1994).
+Meltwater inputs increased at $13.6 \pm 0.2$ ka (Smith, 1994), when glacial Lake McConnell formed in the Great Bear Lake Basin.
+Lake McConnell catastrophically flooded towards the Mackenzie River between $\sim 13.6$ and $\sim$ 13.3 ka, possibly again at $\sim$ 13.3 ka, and at $\sim$ 13.1 ka.
+At $\sim$ 13.1 ka, ice retreat rerouted glacial Lake Peace, which formerly drained into the Missouri River (and hence the Mississippi), towards the Mackenzie, significantly increasing the drainage area of the latter.
+At $12.18 \pm 0.48$ ka, strandlines of glacial Lake Agassiz indicate that it, too, started to flow to the north (Breckenridge, 2015).
+This age range is consistent with the $13.0 \pm 0.2$ to $11.7 \pm 0.1$ bounds on the age of gravel deposits that overlie a regional erosion surface on the Mackenzie River delta, presumably the result of a large flood associated with drainage rearrangement (Murton et al., 2010; Carlson and Clark, 2012).
+It also postdates the youngest dated material from glacial Lake Mackenzie $(13.0 \pm 0.3 \text{ ka})$ , which drained when the Ramparts - the largest bedrock gorge in the Mackenzie River - incised (Mackay and Mathews, 1973).
+This incision may be related to drainage rerouting that increased inflow into glacial Lake Mackenzie and caused it to overtop the bedrock sill that dammed it to the north.
+Meltwater inputs to the Mackenzie River ended no later than 11 ka, when its eastern tributaries were temporarily rerouted eastward due to a combination of ice retreat and glacial isostatic depression (see Sect.
+5.1.3).
+Later northwestern drainage of Lake Agassiz during its high-water Emerson Phase, 10.8-10.2 ka (Fisher, 2007), must therefore have flowed in a northerly course near or along the retreating ice margin instead of entering the isostatically constricted Mackenzie River drainage basin.